2 December 2020

 - Discounts – through affiliations and partnerships, most companies offer discounts on personal tax services, mortgage, investment and pension advice; some will even offer employee discounts on shopping.

 - Advice – years of experience helps umbrella companies help you.
-They can advise on IR35 issues, or on choosing the best trading vehicle for tax efficiency.
+They can advise on IR35 issues or on choosing the best trading vehicle for tax efficiency.

 You can read about the benefits in detail by clicking here.

-Typical cost you can expect to see
+The typical cost you can expect to see

 Umbrella margin – Umbrella fees are called “margin” and most of the time, and these are a fixed amount per week or month.
 Typically they are between £15 and £25 per week.
-Ideally, this should be the only factor that differentiates one quote from another when you are shopping around; every other deduction (NI and tax) are standard rate dictated by HMRC rules.
+Ideally, this should be the only factor that differentiates one quote from another when you are shopping around; every other deduction (NI and tax) are a standard rate dictated by HMRC rules.